Perunad: Bethany St. Thomas orthodox church

-Renovation and Extension of the present Church was started on 23 November 2008 by Very Rev. Fr.
+Renovation and extension of the present church was started on 23 November 2008 by Very Rev. Fr.
 Christophorus Remban.
-Foundation stone was laid by Rev. Fr.
-F. K Thomas Tharayath on 1 December 2008 and Consecrated by, H. G Mathews Mar Theodosious on 8 March 2009.
+The foundation stone was laid by Rev. Fr.
+F. K Thomas Tharayath on 1 December 2008 and consecrated by, H. G Mathews Mar Theodosious on 8 March 2009.
 The Holy Eucharist is offered every Sunday.
 The church has M. G. O. C. S. M, Prayer Groups, Marthamariam Samajam, Youth League and Sunday school.
 The parish has a strength of more than 150 families.